corda/corda5-samples/java-samples/encumbrance-pawn-shop/README.md

       }

 ### Transfer Asset
 Once the Loan is settled, the asset is unlocked and can be transferred.
-To transfer the asset to Charlie, pick Alice's VNode's identity.
+To transfer the asset to Bob, pick Alice's VNode's identity.
 Go to POST /flow/{holdingidentityshorthash}, enter the identity short hash(Alice's hash) and request body:

       {
       "clientRequestId": "transfer-asset-second-try",